 Keeping water on the landscape: Impacts of natural and analogue beaver dams on landscape resiliency (National Science Foundation, Syracuse University, Collaborators: Christa Kelleher, Syracuse Univ; Philippe Vidon, SUNY ESF)

 The Wyoming Chapter of TNC is installing Beaver Dam Analogues (BDA) to test the effects they have on controlling both in-stream hydrology and seasonally driven hydrologic events in semi-arid headwater streams.
-The BDAs are being constructed as part of the land and water management plan for Red Canyon Creek, a TNC property that is managed as a livestock ranch.
+The BDAs are being constructed as part of the land and water management plan for Red Canyon Ranch, a TNC property that is managed as a livestock ranch.
 We are doing a hydrologic assessment of the impacts of BDAs on adjacent wetlands and floodplains.